pymo/ppk_bluetooth/README.md

 - Supported keyboard types
   - Palm III keyboard (black plastic, p/n P10713U or 3C10317)
   - Palm V keyboard (dark grey metal, p/n 3C10439)
-  - Handspring Visor (Targus PA800 or PA800U, version 2 only)
+  - Handspring Visor (Targus PA800 or PA800U)
-- May be supported in the future
+- Unsupported keyboard types
   - Palm M500 keyboard (dark grey metal, p/n P10802U)
-- Unsupported keyboard types
+    - The connector is too small to mimc using 3d printing.
+But you can reference [Christian](https://hackaday.io/project/181800-palm-pilot-keyboard-bluetooth-conversion)'s project if you are willing to make a PCB for it.
   - connectors for HP Jornada, Compaq iPaq PocketPC, other PDA/phones, IrDA version.

 Tutorials to build the adapter